NodejsHouston/vinyl.it/README.md

 # Vinyl.it
 ------
-This Node.js Houston project will serve as playground for exploring the advantages of node.js in the world of mobile web apps.
+This Node.js Houston project will serve as an academic playground for exploring the advantages of node.js in the world of mobile web apps.
 Utilizing a robust pre-existing API and database (discogs.com) we are afforded a solid foundation to build our solutions to the problems with blurring the lines between native and web apps… oh and it’s gonna be cool.

 **About Discogs**

 *“We're on a mission to build the biggest and most comprehensive music database and marketplace.
 Imagine a site with discographies of all labels, all artists, all cross-referenced, and an international marketplace built off of that database.
 It's for the love of music, and we're getting closer every day.”*

 Discogs API: